minipadKB/minipad-wiki/docs/minipad/purchase-pricing.md

 </div>
 </div>

 :::note Info about the Lekker switches
 Since Wooting sells Lekker switches in quantities of 12, groups building the 3-key minipad need to buy two switch packs instead, doubling the price per person but also resulting in 9 spare switches, in case someone is interested in them.
 (9 switches = 7.50€)
 :::

 ## Purchase

 Although the PCB can be bought at a lot of other manufacturers, we recommend [JLCPCB](https://jlcpcb.com) as they have very afforable PCB assembly, meaning you don't have to solder anything yourself!
-If you'd like to purchase the PCB at a different manufacturer, please make sure they support the specifications shown in the screenshot below.
+If you'd like to purchase the PCB at a different manufacturer, please make sure they support the specifications shown in the screenshots below.
 If you need help, you can always hit us up on our [Discord](https://discord.gg/minipad).

 As for the case, you have a lot of possibilities.
 If you have a good enough 3D printer at home you could print the case yourself, although you should make sure the material you are printing with is durable enough.
 Other than that, you can also 3D print the case at JLCPCB or any other 3D printing service.
 We tried all available resin printing materials and ended up recommending 8111X resin.

 The Lekker switches can be simply bought in [Wooting's store](https://next.wooting.io/product/lekker-switch-linear60-12-pack), or you can make your own as mentioned in the Pricing section above.

-## Purchasing the PCB

 ### **Step 1**